 Pell Grant- Awarded to undergraduate students who have not earned a bachelor's or a professional degree.

 FSEOG (Federal Supplemental Educational Opportunity Grant) - BMCC awards FSEOG funds based on FAFSA's Expected Family Contribution (EFC) and the date the student completed the financial aid application process.
-Qualifying students are awarded $150 per term (excluding summer) for the academic year until funds are exhausted.
-Students must: 1) enroll fall term, 2) have a zero EFC, and 3) have an enrollment status of at least 6 credits during each of the awarding terms.
+Qualifying students are awarded a maximum of $450 per the academic year (Summer and Fall = $113, Winter and Spring= $112) have a zero EFC, and 2) have an enrollment status of at least 6 credits during the awarding term.

 Federal Stafford Loans (subsidized, unsubsidized, and plus)